Skip to content

 Verify the customizations worked

-Both the Start menu and the taskbar contain the app pins we specified.
+You can see that both the Start menu and the taskbar contain the app pins we specified.

-Configuring default application associations
+How to configure default application associations

 Default application associations ensure the correct application launches when a user opens a specific file type.
 While the process of exporting and importing applications associations hasn’t changed much since Windows 10, it’s worth highlighting.